kenanrl/Indonesian-Protest-Discourse/README.md

 ## Contact

-For questions about the dataset or analytical notebooks, please open a [GitHub Issue](../../issues) or contact the corresponding author at `keinanlidzikri@student.telkomuniversity.ac.id`.
+For questions about the dataset or analytical notebooks, please open a [GitHub Issue](../../issues) or contact the corresponding author as listed in the manuscript.

 ---